 From academic education to college prep and job training, we tailor our approach to each student’s learning style.
 Our instructional team is licensed by the Virginia Department of Education and is passionate about helping our students learn, grow and thrive.

 Dooley School is one of our longest-running services.
-We are small enough to meet the individual needs of students and large enough to provide a high quality educational and social experience.
+We’re small enough to meet the individual needs of students, and large enough to provide a high quality educational and social experience.
 As a K-12 school, we primarily serve students diagnosed with emotional disabilities, specific learning disabilities, autism spectrum disorder, intellectual disabilities and other health impairments.
 Staff-to-student ratio ranges from 1:6 to 1:8 depending on disabilities being served in the classroom.

 Local school systems place students with Dooley School to help address academic and behavioral challenges.
-Counselors on staff help students develop self-esteem, learn how to build relationships and be successful in their community.
+Counselors on staff help students develop confidence, learn how to build relationships, and be successful in their community.

 LEARN MORE | 804-553-3265